petecarapetyan/webappwriter/docs/fins/bestie/index.md

 **TL;DR:**

 How to stay on friendly terms with your favorite SSG _when you start going deep_ into personalizing your theme?
-If you set yourself up properly, it's easy to stay best friends.
+If you set yourself up properly, _**it can be easy to stay best friends.**_

 Then you can customize and personalize your chosen theme, to your heart's content.